dune3d/dune3d-docs/groups.rst

 It's possible and supported to create multiple disjoint solids in one extrusion group.

+An extrusion group adds lines parallel to the extrusion vector for every point in the source group and the origin of the source workplane.
+It also adds translated copies of entities from the source group that formed the profile of the extrusion at the faces of the extruded solid.

 Lathe
 -----

 A lathe group creates a solid by rotating closed paths from the source group's active workplane along a specified point and vector.
-To specify it, either a line or a workplane must be selected when creating the group.
+The workplane reference is stored in the group, so changing the active workplane of the source group has no effect.
+To specify the lathe axis, either a line or a workplane must be selected when creating the group.
 If a workplane is selected, lathe group is based on its normal vector.